Send

 και οστις σε αγγαρευσει μιλιον εν υπαγε μετ αυτου δυο [gnt]

-Whosoever [enemy, hostile, bones] compels (you) to be a messenger with a message one mile [with an indistinct message, millstone] go away with the message two [of God].
+Whosoever [enemy, hostile, bones] you compels (to be a messenger) (with it( message)) mile one [indistinct (message), millstone] go away with it (message) two [of God].

 Example: Paul was compelled as a messenger of the religious institution to go one mile (with an indistinct message).
-Instead, he changed course and went two miles (and more) with a message of God.
+Instead, he changed course (turned the jaw bone or cheek) and went two miles (and more) with a message of God. [military common sense]

 Matthew 10:32 Whosoever therefore shall confess me before men, him will I confess also before my Father which is in heaven. [kjv]